sibbl/blinkist-podcast-server/README.md

 ## Features

-- Every 15 minutes, the daily blink websites are scraped.
+- Every 15 minutes, the daily blink websites are checked for a new blink.

-- If no already done, it downloads book meta data as well as the audio binaries.
+- If not already done, it downloads book meta data and the chapter's audio binaries.

-- The audio binaries of book chapters are concatenated, converted to AAC and enriched with chapter marks as well as a cover image using ffmpeg.
+- The audio binaries are concatenated, converted to AAC and enriched with chapter marks as well as a cover image using ffmpeg.

 ## Remarks

 Please note that the usage might be illegal as you scrape data which is not yours!
 I'm not affiliated with any of the sites scraped or tools used here and everything you do with it is on your own risk.
-Again, please use this reponsibly and pay for Blinkist if you like their service!
+Again, please use this reponsibly and pay for Blinkist if you like their service ❤ thanks!